-It's name derives from the cross-like arrangement of its leaves along its stem.
+It's name derives from its hairy, oval leaves that are arranged in whorls of four like a cross around a four-angled hairy stem.
 When in bloom they are filled with frothy yellow flowers that smell of honey.

 Found growing across England, Wales and southern Scotland.
 It is rarer in Cornwall, west Wales and northern Scotland.

 Any wayside verge such as roadsides, cycle paths, hedgerows, and railway embankments.
-Also found in meadows and other grassland areas.
+Also found in open woods, scrub, meadows and other grassland areas.
 Crosswort prefers calcareous soils.

 Best time to see

 In May and June when its frothy yellow flowers bloom.